elastic/elasticsearch-rails/elasticsearch-persistence/README.md

 ```

+##### Create a Repository and set its configuration with a block

-You can also use the `#create` method defined on the repository class to create and set the mappings and settings
+You can also use the `#create` method to instantiate and set the mappings and settings on an instance
-on an instance with a block in one call:
+with a block in one call:

 ```ruby
 repository = NoteRepository.create(index_name: 'notes_development') do